myzodev/octobercms-boilerplate/README.md

 ## Features

 - **OctoberCMS**: A Laravel-based CMS framework for building modern websites and applications.
-- **Basic JavaScript & SASS structure**: Organized folder structure for custom frontend development.
+- **Basic JavaScript & CSS structure**: Organized folder structure for custom frontend development.
-- **TailwindCSS**: A utility-first CSS framework for rapid UI development.
+- **TailwindCSS v4**: A utility-first CSS framework for rapid UI development.
 - **Alpine.js**: A minimal, declarative JavaScript framework for adding interactivity.
 - **Prettier**: A code formatter to ensure consistent code styling across the project.
 - **Vite**: A fast and optimized build tool for modern web projects.